The King of the Snakes: Dungan people

 The elder sisters pay the couple a visit and begin to feel jealous towards Tusher, the eldest the most of them, so she decides to get rid of Tusher and take Shalagur to herself.
 She learns witchcraft from an old witch, then invites her sister for a walk near the river.
 The eldest sister tricks Tusher into looking into the water, turns her into a bird with her magic powers, and rushes home to don her sister's clothes and pass herself off as Shalagur's wife.
-Shalagur returns home and notices Tusher looks different, so she lies that spent time under the sun and it darkesed her face, and her feet are bigger because she walked more the day before.
+Shalagur returns home and notices Tusher looks different, so she lies that spent time under the sun and it darkened her face, and her feet are bigger because she walked more the day before.
 He notices this person is his sister-in-law and asks where is the elder sister, whom she lies is already home with their father.
 The girl casts a spell on him and he begins to live with her as his wife.
 One day, Shalagur takes a horse to bring provisions from the town and stops to let the horse drink water.
 The little bird perches on a bush and begins to speak to Shalagur, who asks the bird to fly to his hat if it understands human words.
 The bird does so, and he brings it home to put it in a cage.
 The elder sister begins to comb her hair, and the bird mocks her, calling her a dog's face.
 The elder sister is annoyed, grabs the bird and tosses it in the hearth.
 The bird turns into a red bead.
 Soon after, the Khulon witch, who taught the elder sister the spells, appears and asks for some coals she could borrow.
 The witch takes the coals, among them the red bead, and brings it home with her.
-At thome, she notics the bead is special and places it on a shelf.
+At home, she notices the bead is special and places it on a shelf.
 When she leaves the house for her daily tasks and returns later, she finds the house tidied up, so she decides to investigate: she discovers the girl coming out of the bead.
 As soon as the witch enters the house, Tusher begins to transform into the red bead, but the witch removes the spell and keeps Tusher human.
 They begin to live together, and news of the girl living with the Khulonza witch spread.
 Shalagur suspects it could be her wife, and sends matchmakers to arrange a wedding between them.
 Tusher agrees to marry Shalagur again and demands the old witch lets her go.
 The elder sister, passing herself off as the true Tusher, opposes the marriage, but Shalagur goes through with the wedding and marries Tusher again.
 Tusher and her elder sister quarrel every day and Shalagur sides with Tusher.
 Unable to live in such circumstances, the elder sister drinks poison and dies.
 Shalagur and Tusher live their lives until old age.